msomi22/designpatterns/proxy/README.md

 * Proxy pattern provides a surrogate/substitute/placeholder for another object in order to control access.
 * It controls access to the original object, that is
 * You are able to perform something before or after the request reaches it destination/"original object".
+* Proxy pattern can be grouped into either remote proxy, virtual proxy or protection proxy.
 * **But why would you want to do this?**
 * Mh!
 Interesting question
 * Let's get an example.